Video workflow hub

 What happens to the file

-• Video routes start by checking what the browser can really decode and record instead of assuming universal support.
+• Video pages start by checking what the browser can really decode and record instead of assuming universal support.

 • The hub keeps source inspection, container tradeoffs, and still-frame capture visible before any export promise is made.

-• Support limitations are part of the product copy because hiding them would make the routes less trustworthy, not more useful.
+• Support limitations are part of the product copy because hiding them would make the pages less trustworthy, not more useful.

 Quick flow

-1. Start with the workflow route that matches the real job: convert, compress, trim, mute, extract audio, or capture frames.
+1. Start with the workflow page that matches the real job: convert, compress, trim, mute, extract audio, or capture frames.

 2. Drop a representative file and read the capability panel before committing to a browser-native export path.

-3. Use the strongest supported container or fallback to frame capture and route-specific guidance when export support is limited.
+3. Use the strongest supported container or fallback to frame capture and clear guidance when export support is limited.

 Benefits

-A comprehensive Picmu video hub covering workflow routes, strong format pairs, and browser-native support guidance.
+A comprehensive Picmu video hub covering workflow pages, strong format pairs, and browser support guidance.

 Workflow-first architecture